FrancoLiberali/cql/docs/cql/quickstart.rst

   }

 Once done, you can :ref:`generate the conditions <cql/concepts:conditions generation>` to perform queries on them.
-Create a new package named conditions and add a file with the following content:
+In this case, the file `conditions/cql.go` has the following content:

 .. code-block:: go